EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Preliminary

 \subsection{Challenges for On-demand TTA}

-Despite potential benefits, realizing on-demand TTA on embodied devices presents several additional challenges compared to C-TTA.
-Specifically, we need to address the following three questions: \begin{itemize} \item \textbf{When to adapt}.
-On-demand TTA triggers adaptation only when a substantial domain shift is detected and model performance drops.
+Despite potential benefits, realizing on-demand TTA on embodied devices presents several additional challenges compared to C-TTA. \textbf{First (when to adapt)}, on-demand TTA triggers adaptation only when a substantial domain shift is detected and model performance drops.
 However, quantifying the performance drop without the labels is challenging.
-Additionally, since domain shift detection needs to be performed continuously on every input data, the detection process must be lightweight to conserve on-device resources. \item \textbf{Where to adapt from}.
-Unlike continual TTA, where the distribution captured by the current model and the distribution of the incoming data are often similar, on-demand TTA encounters a large distribution disparity when an adaptation is triggered.
-Therefore, it is unclear whether adapting from a largely deviated model will still be effective. \item \textbf{How to adapt}.
-Existing C-TTA approaches rely on large batch sizes to accurately capture the distribution of new data, which consumes a significant amount of memory during adaptation (storing intermediate tensors during backpropagation).
-However, embodied devices generally have limited memory and need to process streaming data, making effective TTA with small batch sizes (even batch size = 1) challenging. \end{itemize}
+Additionally, since domain shift detection needs to be performed continuously on every input data, the detection process must be lightweight to conserve on-device resources. \textbf{Second (where to adapt from)}, unlike continual TTA, where the distribution captured by the current model and the distribution of the incoming data are often similar, on-demand TTA encounters a large distribution disparity when an adaptation is triggered.
+Therefore, it is unclear whether adapting from a largely deviated model will still be effective. \textbf{Third (how to adapt)}, existing C-TTA approaches rely on large batch sizes to accurately capture the distribution of new data, which consumes a significant amount of memory during adaptation (storing intermediate tensors during backpropagation).
+However, embodied devices generally have limited memory and need to process streaming data, making effective TTA with small batch sizes (even batch size = 1) challenging.